clowdr-app/clowdr-app.github.io/content/speaker-guides/sharing-your-screen.md

 ---
 updatedDate: 2021-10-25T01:05:04.000+00:00
 title: Sharing your screen
+index: 1
+description:
-description: Instructions for sharing your screen, including sharing the screen with audio.
+  Instructions for sharing your screen, including sharing the screen with audio.
 author: Ross Gardiner
 isFeatured: true
 ---

 Midspace supports sharing your screen whenever you are using video chat - whether that be in a social room; presenting from a backstage or visiting a sponsor booth.

 ![A screenshot of the screen sharing experience in a Midspace video chat.](/images/screen-share.png)